2kelooooo/POE-PART-ONE---Copy/README.md

 # Dimpho's scrunchie and beauty supplies -website project

 ## Project description
 F For my wede project, I have built a site with 5 pages for a business called Dimpho's scrunchies and beauty supplies.
-I wanted to create something proffessional where buyers can easily get in touch with us through an enquiry form
+I wanted to create something professional where buyers can easily get in touch with us through an enquiry form

 ## Student details:
 Name: Tokelo Tsotetsi